Dans-labs/dariah/docs/Components.md

 * `tables` **object**;
   a slice of the state from [getTables](Dux#gettables);
   all data that comes from database tables;
-  organized by `table` name; For each table there is spec information and actual entity data;
+  organized by `table` name; for each table there is spec information and actual entity data;
 * `win` **{**`width` **number**`, height` **number**`}`;
   a slice of the state from [getWinDim](Dux#getwindim);